-According to the US regulator OSHA: “There is also suggestive evidence that inhalation of silica dust can increase the risk of rheumatoid arthritis and other autoimmune diseases.
+From the OSHA website: “There is also suggestive evidence that inhalation of silica dust can increase the risk of rheumatoid arthritis and other autoimmune diseases.
 In fact, an autoimmune mechanism has been postulated for some silica-associated renal disease.”

-Using water and wet working methods can also help to keep silica dust out of the air, as the dust can stick to wet surfaces.
+You can also use water to your advantage; wet working methods will help keep silica dust out of the air, as it will become stuck to wet surfaces.